Baluf/anchor/README.md

 ## Features

-There are 3 main http handlers to the project detailed below:
+There are 3 main http handlers to the server detailed below:

 - API :one: that receives aschema for the new sheet to be created.
 ```json